Generic families of finite metric spaces with identical or trivial 1-dimensional persistence: Conclusions and discussion of other invariants

-This research was supported by the £3.5M EPSRC grant `Application-driven Topological Data Analysis' (2018-2023, EP/R018472/1), the £10M Leverhulme Research Centre for Functional Materials Design (2016-2026) and the last author's Royal Academy of Engineering Fellowship `Data Science for Next Generation Engineering of Solid Crystalline Materials' (2021-2023, IF2122/186).
+We thank all reviewers, especially one anonymous reviewer for their helpful suggestions to simplify Definition~\ref{dfn:long_wedge} and the proofs of Theorems~\ref{thm:long_wedges} and \ref{thm:tail}.
+This work was supported by the £3.5M EPSRC grant `Application-driven Topological Data Analysis' (2018-2023), the last author's Royal Academy of Engineering Fellowship `Data Science for Next Generation Engineering of Solid Crystalline Materials' (2021-2023, IF2122/186), the EPSRC New Horizons grant `Inverse design of periodic crystals' (2022-2024, EP/X018474/1) and the Royal Society APEX fellowship `New geometric methods for mapping the space of periodic crystals' (2023-2025, APX/R1/231152).